AnantH287/Flutter_Practice/README.md

 - Mini Student Form
 - Network checker is user online or offline AND the filter option with SearchBar
 - I have Practiced the List View Builder with Dummy Data and user can filter the data (New_Task).
 - I have shown some product list on the product list screen , it shows the products list whether the user is online or offline.
 File Name is ( Product List ) this file also contains the BLOC structure.
+- plant.dart is a screen shows a lof of plants and some form related equipments as well as It allows us to filter and see the data.

 ## 🛠️ Technologies
 - Flutter (Dart)